plasmon360/Furniture-Style-Classifier/Webapp/Readme.md

-Before running the app make a folder ../Webapp/flask_classifier/instance/uploads
+Before running the app make a folder ../Webapp/instance/uploads this is not version controlled and specific to an instance

 For SQLITE